fusionpbx/fusionpbx-docs/source/getting_started/languages.md

     ?>

 To use inside the code on each page that displays text.
-Place the following code at the top just after the permision[exists]{#exists}
+Place the following code at the top just after the permision_exists

     //add multi-lingual support
        require_once "app_languages.php";